 For more on the history of hemp and why it makes such a darn good t-shirt, check out Meet Hemp: the World's Most Sustainable T-Shirt Fabric ♻️

 Another thing to know about cotton, cotton/poly, and tri-blend fabrics is that they all print differently.
-Assuming you want to throw a custom design on your shirt, the print results of the fabric is something to think about.
-We won't get into it too much in this post, but our team would love to help guide your selection process based on the result you're hoping to achieve.
+Assuming you want to throw a custom design on your shirt, the material's print results are something to consider.

 Getting that perfect blend of design, color, feel, and price can be challenging- but you can always go right with custom tees from Real Thread.